Beit Berl College: Faculty of the Arts

-In 2019, artist Doron Rabina was appointed head of the school and an undergraduate Film Studies program (B.Ed.F.A.) opened.
-In 2010, a postgraduate program in art was opened, headed by Roee Rosen, and the head of its theoretical studies was the curator Yehoshua Simon.
-In 2011, the preparatory program for art studies in the Arab sector was opened.
-In 2013, the Master's Program in Art Education received a final degree certificate.

 Later that year, Beit Berl College moved to an institutional building, and the official name of HaMidrasha became HaMidrasha – Faculty of the Arts.
 Doron Rabina was appointed Dean of the Faculty.
 In the same year, the Graduate School received a certificate to grant undergraduate degrees (B.Ed.) in a dual-discipline program that combines a BA degree in art theory with another degree.
 In 2013, artist Miri Segal replaced Roee Rosen as head of the Graduate Studies program at HaMidrasha, and curator Avi Lubin was appointed head of the theoretical studies program.
 In 2014, HaMidrasha Gallery opened at 19 Hayarkon Street in Tel Aviv.
 In 2015, artist Gabi Klezmer was appointed Dean of the Faculty.